xdubois-57/iwanttobe.be-paid/DESIGN.md

 #### Menu and Navigation:
 - Consistent text color for menu items
-- Black hamburger menu icon for better visibility
+- Hamburger menu icon color matches text color in both light and dark modes
+- Mobile menu background properly adapts to theme (light/dark)
 - Improved dropdown sizing with dynamic width adaptation
 - Enhanced language and theme selectors with consistent styling
 - Added hover and focus states for better accessibility
+- Added functionality to close the mobile menu when clicking anywhere else on the page

 #### Form Interactions:
-- IBAN auto-formatting with spaces on blur
+- IBAN auto-formatting with spaces only on blur (not while typing)
 - Removed JavaScript alerts in favor of console logging
 - Enhanced favorites management with automatic validation
 - Automatic QR code generation when loading favorites